 This means customizing each application to address the reader’s needs.

 However, don’t just stuff your resume full of keywords – the system will be searching for keywords used in proper context.
 Good content is still very important.
-Remember, once the resume makes it through the system an actual person will read it and the employer will be searching for clear skill demonstration – proof of skill – not just fluff.
+Remember, once the resume is identified as a good match, an actual person will read it and the employer will be searching for clear skill demonstration – proof of skill – not just fluff.

 3. Always follow the instructions of each individual job site when applying for positions.

 Almost all ATS systems can read .docx Word files and some systems can read PDFs.
 Others will also allow plain text (.txt) uploads.
 The system should specify which formats it accepts.

 An optimized Word file is ‘the best of both worlds’ because when created effectively it can be both ATS-friendly and eye-friendly (once it makes it through the system an actual person will likely review it).